RyanMullins/Geog461W.SP2014.Labs/Lab2/Handout/Lab2_Handout.md

 Like Part A, this part of the Lab 2 has three parts.

-First, complete the walk-through through Step 3 to create a stand alone web page with a map on it.
+First, complete the walk-through to Step 3, to create a stand alone web page with a map on it.
 This should be able to show your map in a browser from any locally hosted environment.

-Second, upload this file to you Penn State Personal Web Space.
+Second, upload this file to your Penn State Personal Web Space.
 It should be publicly accessible and look identical to the map that is shown when you test locally.

 Third, submit an update to the Lab 2 Part B dropbox on Angel, including a link to the map on your personal web space.